Welcome to our community!

 Stellar platform

 Stellar is also the name of the technology and network developed by the Stellar Development Foundation.
 At its core the Stellar platform is a distributed ledger, which is maintained by a consensus algorithm rather than mining.
 You can read more about the Stellar Consensus Protocol here.
-A short comparison with other consensus algorithms:

 The Stellar ledger is not limited to one currency/asset.
 It allows anyone to create their own.
 Lumens (XLM) are the currency that is native to the network and not created by anyone, similar to bitcoin.
 Stellar.org will give away 95% of all Lumens.

 The first codebase of Stellar was based on Ripple and didn't scale well in a decentralised environment.
 At one point this caused the Stellar network to fail.
 Because of this Stellar.org decided to write a new implementation from scratch with security and scalability in mind.
+Nowadays, Stellar is a battle tested network carrying thousands of transactions daily and used by many orgranizations around the world.

 The Stellar network has many additional features.
 It's also a completely distributed exchange: